rlyehlab/ciencia-comunitaria/README.md

 * [Glossary](#glossary)

-### :balloon: What are we doing?

-#### The problem
 Air pollution is an invisible threat, affecting the health of 80% of urban population[1](http://breathelife2030.org/).
-In 2016 the WHO determined Buenos Aires (Argentina) air quality exceeds the recommended standard of 10 μg/m3 for particulate matter (PM) that has a diameter of less than 2.5 micrometers[2](http://gamapserver.who.int/gho/interactive_charts/phe/oap_exposure/atlas.html), highly detrimental to human health.

-However, public air quality data of Buenos Aires Metropolitan Area is inexistant.
+However, public air quality data in places like Buenos Aires Metropolitan Area is inexistant.
 Monitoring is expensive and therefore inaccesible, and data is difficult to understand for most of the population.

+We think people should be aware of the tools available that can help making their problems visible and searching for alternative local solutions.
+Combining low-cost sensors with free software ethics, we aim to show the potential of free/libre technologies for addressing community needs.

 #### What are we doing?